Thinking Like a Mountain

 An Appalachian Artists Collective: A project of kinship and community-building

-This project aims to sow a seed of solidarity and sustain hope within the landscape of Appalachian artists and those who bear witness to the harvest of the works created in its spirit.
+I aim to sow a seed of solidarity and sustain hope within our creative community, with the Appalachian artists who bear witness to the stories and traditions that shape us—and lift our voices as a testament to the ones still unfolding.

 For now, participation is intentionally kept small and by invitation only, to ensure the project remains intentional, sustainable, and deeply connected.